bgaillard/homelab/README.md

 ## SSH configuration

-The Ansible playbook suppose the Home lab is accessible using the `homelab` host name.
+The Ansible playbook suppose the Home lab is accessible using the `homelab` host name / domain name.

 If this is not the case just add an alias to your SSH configuration file (`~/.ssh/config`):

 ```ssh
 Host homelab